TrueC-D/prework-videos-variable-assignment/README.md

 + Lastly, we can print out our age in dog years: `puts age_in_dog_years`
 + So this works great, and we can change the age to a different value and it also works well.
 Something we'll look at in a future video is - how do we actually get this age from someplace else?
 Like, how do we have a user type in their age?
 That would make this even more interesting.
 + One last thing to note - there's a special kind of variable in Ruby called a Constant.
 A constant works just like any other variable, except it's value should stay the same throughout the program.
 Once it gets set, it will give us a warning if it ever changes.
 + In Ruby, you'll typically see this to call attention to important stuff that doesn't really change.
 In the example here, we're doing something called a `magic number` - if you didn't watch this video, you might be confused as to why the number 7 is here.
-So this is a good candidate to use a constant variable for.
+So this is a good candidate to use a constant variable .
 Let's do that now:
 ```ruby
 DOG_YEARS_PER_YEAR = 7
 age = 42